 On Maui we visited the craters at the summit of Haleakala and rode bikes down the twisty 26 mile road to the beach town of Paia.

-The road down The view from the road
+The view from the road

 On the Island of Hawai’i (Big Island) we drove to the summit of Mauna Kea where the telescopes sit at 13,000 feet altitude, then watched sunset.